When Does the End Justify the Means?

 When does the end justify the means?
 This question has been asked for millennia, with the resulting answers rarely perfect in their finite form.

-When we were young it was easy to assume that the end justifies the means.
-You wanted a cookie, so you stole a cookie out of your younger sibling’s hands.
-The cookie is now in your hands, as you chew away at it while your younger brother or sister sits crying in the corner.
-The end, in your view, justified the means because you wanted a cookie and you got a cookie.
+When we were young it was easy to think that the end justifies the means.
+If you wanted a cookie, you were more than happy to steal a cookie out of your younger sibling’s hands.
+The end justified the means because you wanted a cookie and you got one.
 The equation was absolute.

-As we got older, most of us began to realize that in order to be kind and loving members of our community (and society as a whole), we needed to consider other people’s feelings.
-We realized that it’s not okay to take what we want, when we want it, and that in fact we need to recognize that sometimes the ends don’t justify the means.
+As we got older, most of us began to realize that in order to be kind and loving members of our community and society as a whole, we needed to consider other people’s feelings.
+We realized that it’s not socially acceptable to take what we want, when we want it, and that in fact we need to recognize that sometimes the ends don’t justify the means.

-Read on to gain a deeper understanding of this philosophy, its origins, and examples of how we continue, rightly or wrongly, to rationalize its thinking in the modern world.
+In this article, I’m going to look into what the end justifies the means actually means, I’m going to give you a deeper understanding of this philosophy and its origins, and I’m going to provide examples of how we continue to rationalize this thinking in the modern world.

 What Does the End Justifies the Means Mean?

-The phrase “the end justifies the means” is used to suggest that any activity, whether or not that activity could be considered ethically or morally bad, is worth it so long as a desired end result is achieved.
-Examples of this include cheating at sports in order to win a game, or lying during an election cycle so to get elected.
+The phrase “the end justifies the means” is used to suggest that any activity, whether or not that activity could be considered ethically or morally bad, is worth doing so long as a desired end result is achieved.

 The origins of the phrase go back to consequentialism.
 Consequentialism is a type of normative ethical theory.
-In its purest form, consequentialism holds that the moral quality of an action is completely determined by its consequences; thus, according to consequentialist theory, the end justifies the means in all circumstances.
+In its purest form, consequentialism holds that the moral quality of an action is completely determined by its consequences.
+Therefore, according to consequentialist theory, the end justifies the means in all circumstances.

-Of course, for most of us this theory is difficult to square with our desire to get along with, and care for, other people; especially those within our immediate family or friend group.
+Of course, for most of us this theory is difficult to square with our desire to get along with, and care for, other people; especially those within our immediate family, community, or friend group.
+Most of us feel that in many situations the end does not justify the means.
 That said, there are plenty of modern-day and historical examples, several of which we will touch upon below, in which this moral pull is ignored, and the ends of bad behavior win out.

 Examples of the End Justifying the Means